AhmedEwis/ahmedewis.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSc Chemical Engineering
+    - course: MSc Chemical Engineering with GPA of 3.71/4.0
       institution: Kuwait University
       year: 2023
       thesis: Data Science and Machine Learning case study